Strong and Weak

 Flourishing people are strong and weak.

-Two common temptations lure us away from abundant living—withdrawing into safety or grasping for power.
+Two common temptations lure us away from abundant living: withdrawing into safety and grasping for power.
 True flourishing, says Andy Crouch, travels down an unexpected path—being both strong and weak.

-We see this unlikely mixture in the best leaders—people who use their authority for the benefit of others, while also showing extraordinary willingness to face and embrace suffering.
+We see this unlikely mixture in the best leaders—people who use their authority for the benefit of others while also showing extraordinary willingness to face and embrace suffering.
 We see it in Jesus, who wielded tremendous power yet also exposed himself to hunger, ridicule, torture and death.
 Rather than being opposites, strength and weakness are actually meant to be combined in every human life and community.
-Only when they come together do we find the flourishing for which we were made.

 With the characteristic insight, memorable stories and hopeful realism he is known for, Andy Crouch shows us how to walk this path so that the image of God can shine through us.
 Not just for our own good, but for the sake of others.

 With a new preface by the author, Strong and Weak is now part of the IVP Signature Collection, which features special editions of iconic books in celebration of the seventy-fifth anniversary of InterVarsity Press.
 A new companion Bible study is also available.

 "This book challenged me to think authentically as a leader and to bring my real self into the work of leadership.
 Andy Crouch offers a simple yet profound framework that examines the important relationship between authority and vulnerability—and how various combinations can either help or hinder human flourishing.
 This roadmap exposes the all-too-easy pitfalls of withdrawal and exploitation while reminding us that it is in vulnerability and suffering that strength dwells.
 Strong and Weak is an empowering guide for anyone who seeks to live against a culture of safety and into a life of meaningful risk and flourishing."